Licentiate in International Transactions Involving the United States

 Knowledgeable practitioners who wish to gain a licentiate reflecting expertise in complex domestic and international business and legal transactions.

 Participants must satisfactorily complete 15 units of classes from the series offered in the International Law Programs (Orientation in U.S.A.
-Law plus their choice of two out of the four specialized courses).
+Law plus their choice of cour weeks of specialized courses).